 For example, let’s consider two products, one of which after the third search stage has a score of 0.9, and the other has a score of 0.6.
 In this case, the first product should be ranked first in the search results, and the other should be ranked second.
 If the second product is boosted × 1.25, its resulting score will be 0.6 × 1.25 = 0.75.
 Since the initial score of the second product was rather low, boosting still won’t help it rise above the first product in the search results.

-It is important to understand that for one query the final score of 0.9 can get the product to the first position, and for another it will bring it to the tenth one only.
+For one query the final score of 0.9 can get the product to the first position, and for another it’ll bring it to the tenth one only.
 It depends on the score of other products included in the search results.

 5th stage: displaying products #